Where Do You Begin To Make A Career Change?

 - Is it possible that a lack of progress in your current job is causing you the distress you are feeling?
 If you were able to take on new skills in your current role, or improve your performance in what you are now doing, would that increase your sense of satisfaction and fulfillment?
 Check out the training possibilities, and opportunities to move around within your current organization, or similar opportunities at other organizations, before you decide to completely jump ship and look for an entirely new career.

 - Are you trying to make your job too much a part of your life?
 A job, just like a spouse, cannot fill all your needs for satisfaction and fulfillment.
 That puts too much weight in that one area.
 Are you currently involved in church or service organizations, or professional associations?
 You might need to look for opportunities to volunteer, mentor, or be involved in some social, professional or service organization to see what contributing to those less fortunate can do.

 - Are there other areas of your life that could use some improvement before you make a significant decision to change your career?
 Check these out first so that you don’t make a drastic mistake in leaving your vocation that has and could continue to bring an income as well as sense of well-being.

-Once you have decided that a career change is definitely what you want to pursue, you will probably ask, where do you start?
+Once you have decided that a career change is definitely what you want to pursue, you will probably ask, where should you start?
 Engaging a career coach is a good place to start and can be a distinct advantage to making this kind of change.
 Establishing a relationship with this type of professional can be well worth the investment.
-A coach will encourage, challenge, raise questions, prod, and prompt and add a different perspective.
+A coach will encourage, challenge, raise questions, prod, prompt, and add a different perspective.

 While a coach can be a distinct advantage, you can do at least some of the work on your own.
 You can do some of the initial thinking, take some of the initial steps, and process some of the information on your own.
 Then when you ask for the perspective of a friend, or professional, you are that much further down the road.

-In my next article we’ll talk about Identifying What You Bring to a Job.
+In my next article I’ll talk about Identifying What You Bring to a Job.